Code-Institute-Submissions/Toulson-Electrical-Maintenance/README.md

 -   The logo for the business was created by Nele Groosman, sister of the developer, for use in this project.

--   Hero image on "index" page: Photo by Annie Gray on [Unsplash] (https://unsplash.com/s/photos/worker?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)
+-   Hero image on "index" page: Photo by Annie Gray on [Unsplash](https://unsplash.com/s/photos/worker?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)

--   Hero image on "services" page: Photo by Creatv Eight on [Unsplash] (https://unsplash.com/s/photos/kitchen?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)
+-   Hero image on "services" page: Photo by Creatv Eight on [Unsplash](https://unsplash.com/s/photos/kitchen?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)

--   Hero image on "about" page: Photo by Greyson Joralemon on [Unsplash] (https://unsplash.com/s/photos/construction?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)
+-   Hero image on "about" page: Photo by Greyson Joralemon on [Unsplash](https://unsplash.com/s/photos/construction?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)

--   Hero image on "testimonials" page: Photo by Becca Tapert on [Unsplash] (https://unsplash.com/s/photos/happy-in-kitchen?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)
+-   Hero image on "testimonials" page: Photo by Becca Tapert on [Unsplash](https://unsplash.com/s/photos/happy-in-kitchen?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)

 -   The image of the business owner on the "about" page was taken by the developer.

 ### Acknowledgements

--   My mentor for reviewing my idea and Wireframes for the project to make sure I was heading in the right direction with the project.
+-   My mentor for reviewing my idea and wireframes for the project to make sure I was heading in the right direction with the project.

 -   Peers in the Slack community who helped with a few questions along the way.